sergeyshpadyrev/variabler/README.md

 ...
 ```

-Then we add paths config:
+Then we add template paths config:

 ```json
 [